processone/fast_ts/README.md

 uncompress it on server.
 It contains all needed code, including Erlang VM and Elixir environment.

+## Build Docker container

+The following commands will prepare a container to run FastTS:

+    mix deps.get
+    MIX_ENV=prod mix compile
+    MIX_ENV=prod mix release
+    docker build -t fast_ts .

+You can then run FastTS container on a Docker host with the default with the default embedded FastTS route file:

+    $ docker run --rm -p 5555:5555 fast_ts
+    Using /fast_ts/releases/0.0.1/fast_ts.sh
+    created directory: '/fast_ts/running-config'
+    Exec: /usr/lib/erlang/erts-7.1/bin/erlexec -noshell -noinput +Bd -boot /fast_ts/releases/0.0.1/fast_ts -mode embedded -config /fast_ts/running-config/sys.config -boot_var ERTS_LIB_DIR /usr/lib/erlang/erts-7.1/../lib -env ERL_LIBS /fast_ts/lib -args_file /fast_ts/running-config/vm.args -- foreground
+    Root: /fast_ts

+    18:18:22.875 [info]  Ignoring empty pipeline 'Empty pipeline are ignored'

+    18:18:22.879 [info]  Registering Router module: HelloFast.Router

+    18:18:22.886 [info]  Accepting connections on port 5555

+If you want to start FastTS on Docker with your own route scripts, you can mount a route directory volume on your Docker host and pass it as FTS_ROUTE_DIR environment variable:

+    docker run -v "$PWD/config/docker":/opt/routes -e "FTS_ROUTE_DIR=/opt/routes" --rm -p 5555:5555 fast_ts

+Note: The previous command assume that you are using it from docker host or that your local Docker Machine as the proper directory mounted.
+This is the case for example with Docker Machine on OSX, that grant access to Docker host to everything under `/Users`.
+That's why the previous command should work as is.

+## Using the test client with your Docker container

+You need IP of your docker machine.
+If you do not have it, you can get environment of your docker-machine with:

+    $ docker-machine env default
+    export DOCKER_TLS_VERIFY="1"
+    export DOCKER_HOST="tcp://192.168.99.100:2376"
+    export DOCKER_CERT_PATH="/Users/mremond/.docker/machine/machines/default"
+    export DOCKER_MACHINE_NAME="default"
+    # Run this command to configure your shell:
+    # eval "$(docker-machine env default)"

+You can this pass the IP addresse of the Docker host (or hostname if you have any set up) with `riemann-client -H` option:

+    $ riemann-client -H 192.168.99.100 send  -h localhost -s web -t latency -t dev -m 120 {
+      "host": "localhost",
+      "metric_f": 120.0,
+      "service": "web",
+      "tags": [
+        "latency",
+        "dev"
+      ]
+    }

+You should see the following log entry in your attached FastTS Docker container:

+    %RiemannProto.Event{attributes: [], description: nil, host: "localhost", metric_d: nil, metric_f: 24.0, metric_sint64: nil, service: "web", state: nil, tags: ["latency", "dev"], time: 1452535525, ttl: nil}

 ## Embbed FastTS in your own app

 Embedding FastTS into your app will allow you to have your own metrics